-The rules for matching are identical to those for caselgnoreMatch, except that all hyphens and spaces are insignificant (see 6.6.3) and removed during the insignificant character removal step.
+The rules for matching are identical to those for caselgnoreMatch, except that all hyphens and spaces are insignificant and removed during the insignificant character removal step.

-7.2.9 Telephone Number Substrings Match
+8.2.9 Telephone Number Substrings Match

 The Telephone Number Substrings Match rule determines if a presented substring is a substring of an attribute value of type PrintableString which is a telephone number.